hannutt/demo/README.md

 DIR FEATURE

 Displays a list of files and hidden files and subdirectories of directories in the user-entered path.
+You can also use the Bare format option in the file list.
+This option only shows the names and file extensions of the files in the folder. (dir /B cmd command.)
+Sort by Size displays files by size from smallest to largest (dir /o:s cmd command).
 The list appears in the program's text area component.
 This is done with cmd commands and Java Runtime & BufferReader classes.